 HR is my gig and how I make a living.
 But it’s not my life.
-There are so many things going on that keep me up at night more than HR.
+I’m not really into HR today because there are so many things going on that keep me up at night more than HR.
 Mostly worrying about my kids, but what mom doesn’t?

 On Saturday, this little lady to our right, Autumn Pasquale was reported missing by her family in Clayton, NJ.
 Her body was found Monday night discarded in a recycle bin at the home of 2 teenage brothers (15 & 17) who confessed to strangling her to death.
 They were turned in by their mother when she became concerned about a Facebook post on one of her son’s pages.
 Autumn would have celebrated her 13th birthday next week.
 Law enforcement is speculating pre-meditation since one of the charges is “luring”.